undreamai/LLMUnity/README.md

 - `Num GPU Layers` number of model layers to offload to the GPU.
 If set to 0 the GPU is not used.
 Use a large number i.e. >30 to utilise the GPU as much as possible.
 If the user's GPU is not supported, the LLM will fall back to the CPU
-- `Stream` enable to receive the reply from the model while it is still being produced (recommended!).<br>
+- `Stream` enable to receive the reply from the model while it is still being generated (recommended!).<br>
 If it is disabled, the full reply from the model is received in one go
 - <details><summary>Advanced options</summary>